Regret analysis of the Piyavskii-Shubert algorithm for global Lipschitz optimization

-In this section we extend the simpler original version of the \piya{} to our setting with perturbations.
-The behavior of the algorithm is illustrated in Figure~\ref{fig:PYbehavior}) works by maintaining a proxy $\fh_k$ of the objective function $f$ that upper bounds $f$ at the maximizer $\xs$ (in case $f$ is globally Lipschitz, we even have $\fh_k(x) \ge f(x)$ for all $x \in D$).
-The next point $x_{k+1}$ is chosen as an approximate maximizer of $\fh_k$.
-The intuition is that such a point $x_{k+1}$ may either correspond to an approximate maximizer of $f$ (which reduces the regret immediately) or to a largely unexplored suboptimal region (which helps reduce the regret in the future, see Lemma~\ref{lem:outofXe}).
+The \piya{} (\Cref{a:cpiya}, illustrated in \Cref{fig:PYbehavior}) works by maintaining a proxy $\fh_k$ of the objective function $f$ that upper bounds $f$ at the maximizer $\bxs$ (see \Cref{l:fh}).
+The next query point $\bx_{k+1}$ is chosen as a maximizer of $\fh_k$.
+The intuition is that $\bx_{k+1}$ is either an approximate maximizer of $f$ (which reduces the optimization error immediately) or belongs to a largely unexplored suboptimal region (which helps reduce the regret in the future, see \Cref{l:good-exploration,l:spread-exploration}).
 Note the similarity with the ``optimism in the face of uncertainty'' principle in stochastic multiarmed bandits \cite{LS18-banditalgos}.
 There, a proxy for the real mean of an arm is given by an upper confidence bound, and arms can have high upper confidence bounds only if they are either actually good, or they belong to an under-explored set of arms.
 In \Cref{s:lemmas}, we will show that the certified version of the \piya{} is indeed a certified algorithm.

-In Algorithm~\ref{AdaLips}, we pick $x_{k+1}$ as an $\alpha$-optimal point of $\fh_k$.
-The algorithm could be defined slightly more generally by picking $x_{k+1}$ as an $\eta$-optimal point of $\fh_k$, where $\eta \ge 0$ is an additional parameter independent of the bound $\alpha$ on $|\xi_k|$.
-Our choice to lighten the notation is due to the fact that we would have $2\alpha+\eta$ instead of $3\alpha$ in the regret bound, therefore picking $\eta = \alpha$ would be a good choice anyway.
-Note also that picking $\eta>0$ would allow to run the \piya{} on noncompact sets $D$ ($x_{k+1}$ would still be well defined); the regret analysis would be exactly the same.
-We only state our results for $D$ compact and $\eta=\alpha \ge 0$ to simplify the presentation.